This is an inspiring story from Surah Al Kahf in the Qur'an.

 Once clear from the reaches of the enemy, sleep overcame the youths.
 Allah caused them to enter into a slumber in the narrow chamber of the cave, a miraculous sleep that lasted for centuries.

-The mouth of the cave faced north, and the Qur'an describes that the sun would rise on the right and set on the left.
+The mouth of the cave faced north, and the Qur'an describes that the sun would rise on the right and set on the left but never shone directly on them.
 Allah in His wisdom also caused them to turn from side to side during their sleep.
+Those who have tended to bedridden patients would know the importance of turning the patient from side to side to prevent bedsores and muscular atrophy,.

 Even their dog achieved fame and was mentioned in the Qur’an.
 He had positioned himself at the threshold of the cave, similar to the post of a guard dog, stretching his forelegs as he slept.
 There is a famous hadith stating that the angel of rahmah or mercy does not enter into a dwelling which contains dogs or images of animate beings, but in the tafsir by Ibn Kathir, he concluded that as the dog was at the entrance of the cave rather than inside it, this would not have prevented angels of mercy from entering.